easySuite/ding_event_subscriptions/README.md

 #Configuration:
-Module should add "subscribe" button automatically to events list pages, bout it could be, that existing pages will change machine name, if so you can add 'Subscribe to events button' plugin manually to event pages.
+Module should add "subscribe" button automatically to events list pages, but it could be, that existing pages will change machine name, if so you can add 'Subscribe to events button' plugin manually to event pages.